Lost in Food

 Roasting vegetables really helps bring out their flavour and for an added touch of sweetness we add a drizzle of runny honey toward the end of the cook.

-Our honey glazed vegetables are fork tender in the middle, make the perfect vegetable side.
-We all need to be eating a rainbow of vegetables and our easy honey roasted vegetables are not only a colourful addition to the dinner table, but a healthy one too.
+My honey glazed vegetables are fork tender in the middle, and make the perfect vegetable side.
+We all need to be eating a rainbow of vegetables and these roasted vegetables are not only a colourful addition to the dinner table, but a healthy one too.

 When we think about roasting vegetables we tend to think about summer vegetables like sweet peppers, aubergine and courgette.
 However, roasting really elevates the flavour of the humble root vegetables and is easily my favourite way to serve root vegetables.